 Issues With Water

 Despite their proclivity for warm, dry climates, jalapenos need plenty of water at all times.
-Jalapenos should be watered every other day or at the least every third day to ensure consistent soil moisture.
+In very hot weather, jalapenos should be watered every other day or at the least every third day to ensure consistent soil moisture.
 The plants do best with at least 1 inch of water each week between rain and irrigation.
-Be careful not to over-water the plants as this creates a breeding ground for bacteria and fungal growth.
+Be careful not to over-water the plants as this creates a breeding ground for bacterial and fungal growth.
 Mulching around the jalapeno plants can help keep the soil moist.

 When your jalapeno seeds are first transplanted outside after germinating indoors, they'll require more frequent watering to satisfy the young plant's moisture and nutritional needs.
-After the first fruiting, back off the watering to every other day or every third day.
+After the first fruiting, back off the watering to every few days if rainfall doesn't supply enough moisture.

 Other Possible Causes